ryandeussing/jimhopper/_the-brain/key-brain-circuitries.md

 The executive functions of the prefrontal cortex can also help us to resist and overcome unhealthy habits and impulses.

 Some of these executive functions are called 'self-regulation capacities.'
 Others play central roles in our capacities to attune to others and relate to them in healthy and fulfilling ways (the main focus of Dan Siegel's interpersonal neurobiology).
-We need these self-regulatory executive functions to heal from the effects of hurtful and harmful past experiences, and to become free of harmful addictions.
+We need these self-regulatory executive functions to heal from the effects of hurtful and harmful past experiences, and to become free of addictions.

 Importantly, we develop – and can increase – these executive (circuitry) functions primarily *through our relationships with other people*.
-For example, we first learn how to manage our fears and cravings (or not) from how our parents manage theirs and how they relate to our emotions and behaviors.
+For example, we first learn how to manage our fears and cravings (or not) from how our parents manage theirs (or don't) and how they relate to our emotions and behaviors.
 Those and other important relationships (however healthy or unhealthy) play big roles in determining the capacities and habits of our executive circuitry.

 Unfortunately, some traumatic experiences (especially in early childhood) and some intoxicating substances can harm the executive circuitry.
 Fortunately, because the human brain has an amazing capacity to rewire and heal, in most cases such damage is only temporary and/or can be overcome by compensatory brain adaptations.

 Most importantly, the brain's executive circuitry can be harnessed to bring healing and happiness.
-We can learn and practice skills for working with our attention; for observing, accepting and transforming our feelings, thoughts and impulses; and for cultivating habits of thinking, feeling and behaving that bring healing and genuine happiness.
+We can learn and practice skills for working with our attention; for observing, accepting and transforming our feelings, thoughts and impulses; and for cultivating healthy and fulfilling habits of thinking, feeling and behaving.

-We can learn to use our executive circuitry to harness and transform the other key circuitries of our brain, especially the seeking, satisfaction and embodiment circuitries.
+We can learn to use our executive circuitry to access, harness and transform the other key circuitries of our brain, especially the seeking, satisfaction and embodiment circuitries.

 Such skills may be learned and strengthened in safe and healthy relationships, in therapy or counseling, and by engaging in practices of philosophical, religious and spiritual traditions, including various forms of meditation and contemplation.